marmelab/react-admin/README.md

-# rest-admin
+# admin-on-rest

-An frontend Framework for building admin SPAs using REST.
+An frontend Framework for building admin applications on top of REST services, using React, Redux and Material UI.

 ## Philosophy